 - The skater must introduce two (2) set of clusters separated by steps or two feet turns (no one foot turns).
-Each set must be of at least three (3) turns (dependent on the category). - The cluster has a time limit depending on the category. - Each set must start with at least three (3) different turns. - Both sets must be different: it is possible to use the same turns in the two sets but in a different order.

-• For base level the presentation of the element with the above requirements is mandatory, even if the turns are not confimed.
+Each set must be of at least three (3) turns (dependent on the category). - The cluster has a time limit depending on the category. - Each set must start with at least three (3) different turns. - Both sets must be different: it is possible to use the same turns in the two sets but in a different order. - For base level the presentation of the element with the above requirements is mandatory, even if the turns are not confirmed.

-Level Base - Level 1 - Level 2 - Level 3 - Level 4 - CISqB ClSq1 ClSq2 ClSq3 ClSq4 A cluster sequence that meets the basic requirements and calling specifications.
-Level B and at least three (3) confirmed turns in each set AND must include one (1) feature.
-Level B and at least three (3) confirmed turns in each set AND must include two (2) different features.
-Level B AND the skater must perform three (3) confirmed turns in one set and four (4) confirmed turns in the other set AND must include three (3) different features.
-Level B AND the skater must perform four (4) confirmed turns in the two sets and must include three (3) different features.
+Level Base - ClSqB Level 1 - ClSq1 Level 2 - ClSq2 Level 3 - ClSq3 Level 4 - ClSq4 Level B AND the Level B AND A cluster Level B and Level B and skater must perform the skater must sequence that three (3) three (3) confirmed three (3) confirmed perform four (4) meets the basic confirmed turns in turns in each set turns in one set and confirmed turns in requirements and each set AND AND must include four (4) confirmed the two sets and calling must include one two (2) different turns in the other set must include three specifications.
+(1) feature. features.
+AND must include (3) different three (3) different features. features.

 - 1. Difficult entries in both sets. - a.
-Difficult entries can be: Choctaw, Ina Bauer (using a minimum of six (6) wheels), Spread Eagle, Jump of one (1) complete rotation. - b.
+Difficult entries can be: Choctaw, Ina Bauer (using a minimum of six (6) wheels) OR Spread Eagle, Jump of one (1) complete rotation. - b.
 The difficult entries for each set must be different. - c.
 Only Choctaws from forwards to backwards will be considered. - 2.
 Body movements: skaters must present two (2) body movements: one body movement in the first set and one body movement in the second set.
 The two (2) body movements must be from spatial different groups.
 They cannot be executed at the end or at the beginning of the sets they must be executed during or between the turns. - 3.
 Different feet: one set must be executed on the right foot and one set on the left foot.